aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      create   Export subsets of the provenance graph to file for sharing. import   Import data from an AiiDA archive file. inspect  Inspect contents of an archive without importing it. migrate  Migrate an export archive to a more recent format version.
+      create   Write subsets of the provenance graph to a single file. import   Import data from an AiiDA archive file. inspect  Inspect contents of an archive without importing it. migrate  Migrate an export archive to a more recent format version.